 Also joining the Firm from Litvin were: Tim Lawn, who since joining the Firm achieved a $41 million verdict as well as a $23 million verdict for victims of medical negligence; Regina Foley, a former chair of the Women in the Profession Committee of the Philadelphia Bar; and Martina McLaughlin a tireless advocate for her clients.
 The firm continued to grow, being joined by Dan Bencivenga and Joseph Traub, long-term colleagues of Mr. Brigham.

-Amber Racine, recognized at being a “Lawyer on the Fast Track” and a “Rising Star” joined the Firm in the fall of 2012.
-Ms. Racine is a past President of the Barristers’ Association of Philadelphia, Inc., and was recently appointed by Gov. Wolf to serve on the Judicial Selection Commission.
+The late Amber Racine, recognized as being a “Lawyer on the Fast Track” and a “Rising Star” joined the Firm in the fall of 2012.
+Ms. Racine was a past President of the Barristers’ Association of Philadelphia, Inc., and had been appointed by Gov. Wolf to serve on the Judicial Selection Commission.